A workframe for Civil Entrepreneurship

 Bedouin Heritage Tourism Enterprise Manager

-Manages the travel stories lecture series in the NGO and the “Land of the tents” project of the Bedouin community tourism development.
+Manages the “Land of the tents” project of the Bedouin community tourism development.

 Dan is a tour guide in South America and in Israel, has a degree in linguistics, loves languages, trips and the desert.
 He loves people and is happy to contribute to the formation of the Mitzpe Ramon community.